Arsenie Boca: Under Socialism

-After World War II, he was arrested in July 1945 in Râmnicu Vâlcea by the Siguranța secret police and detained for several days.
+After World War II, he was arrested in July 1945 in Râmnicu Vâlcea by the Securitate secret police and detained for several days.
 Once the Romanian People's Republic was installed in Romania, Boca was persecuted by the authorities and the regime's secret police, the Securitate.
 He was arrested and imprisoned several times for allegedly helping the Romanian anti-communist resistance movement.
 As reported by Ion Gavrilă Ogoranu in a 1999 interview, General Dumitru Coroamă, a resistance leader who was based in Sibiu, travelled in the fall of 1947 to Sâmbăta de Sus Monastery and met Boca, with whom he planned various resistance activities.
 In June 1948 Boca was arrested and detained at the Securitate facility in Făgăraș.
 After being released in November, Boca was removed from Brâncoveanu Monastery to Prislop Monastery and thence to Sinaia Monastery.

 Arrested again in January 1951, he was interned by administrative order at the Danube–Black Sea Canal, being released in March 1952.
 Kept under surveillance, he was re-arrested in November 1955 and sentenced by the Military Tribunal in Timișoara to 6 months imprisonment.
 Transferred from the Timișoara penitentiary to the Jilava Prison near Bucharest, he arrived at the Oradea penitentiary in December, and was detained there until April 1956.
 Boca was banned from monasticism and Church activities and was constantly under the surveillance and harassment of the Securitate.